Muswell Hill: History

 Ancient Roman presence in the area has been attested to through the discovery of Roman coins near Southwood Lane and Muswell Hill Road.

 The earliest records of Muswell Hill date from the 12th century.
-The Bishop of London, who was the Lord of the Manor of Haringey, owned the area and granted 26 ha, located to the east of Colney Hatch Lane, to a newly formed order of nuns.
+The Bishop of London, who was the Lord of the Manor of Haringey, (Note: Harringay, Haringey and Hornsey were used interchangeably in this period.
+For further information see History of Harringay.) owned the area and granted 26 ha, located to the east of Colney Hatch Lane, to a newly formed order of nuns.
 The nuns built a chapel on the site and called it Our Lady of Muswell.

 The name Muswell is believed to come from a natural spring or well (the "Mossy Well"), said to have miraculous properties.
 A traditional story tells that Scottish king Malcolm IV was cured of disease after drinking the water.
 The area became a place of pilgrimage for healing during medieval times.
+(Note: Muswell Hill Manor in Oxfordshire was said to be owned by the King of Scotland in the 12th century.)
 The River Moselle, which has its source in Muswell Hill and Highgate, derives its name from this district; it was originally known as the Mosa or Mosella.
+(Note: The earliest known description of the river is given by the Tottenham historian Rev William Bedwell (1561-1632), who used these two variants in William Bedwell's A Briefe Description of the Town of Tottenham Highcrosse in Middlesex, 1631.)
 Until the 1950s, the town's name was often pronounced "Muzzle Hill".